apostrophecms/apostrophe-multisite/README.md

   // Make it unique and secure, do not use this value
   apiKey: 'CHANGE-ME',

-  // For speed, make sure a site is live on this many processes,
-  // on separate servers when possible.
-Processes are SHARED
-  // by MANY sites, but setting this high still uses more RAM.
-  // Can also be CONCURRENCY_PER_SITE env var
-  concurrencyPerSite: 1,

   // If we receive no new requests for a site in an hour,
   // let that apos object go, freeing up RAM in exchange for
   // a little extra spinup time on the next request
   timeout: 60 * 60,

-  // We need to know what server/port combos are listening.
-This will
-  // match your setup in mechanic/nginx or other load balancer.
-Can
-  // also be comma-separated in SERVERS env var

-  servers: [ 'localhost:3000' ],

-  // ...
-And which server we are.
-Can also be set
-  // via SERVER env var
-  server: 'localhost:3000',

   shortNamePrefix: process.env.SHORTNAME_PREFIX || 'multisite-',